 IIABW is a resource to help people who are interested in owning their own agency.
-Here is a White Paper to help you start your own independent agency from scratch.
+Here is Starting An Agency.pdf to help you start your own independent agency from scratch.
 IIABW members who are interested in buying an agency can get many resources on valuation on the Virtual University.

 The following is a short list of critical success factors necessary to be successful: